-Whether it’s penicillin or a pink-eye vaccine, medications are crucial to the health of your animals.
+Whether it’s penicillin or a pink-eye vaccine, livestock medications are crucial to the health of your animals.
 They depend on you for their care, and part of that is managing their medications.
 Here are some crucial tips for medication management in the barn.

 Location, Location, Location

 Aim to keep all barn medications in the same area and make sure it’s clean, dry, rodent-proof and temperature controlled.
-Some medications—such as injectable penicillin and vaccines—must be kept refrigerated; others—such as injectable oxytetracycline—should be kept out of direct sunlight.
+Some livestock medications—such as injectable penicillin and vaccines—must be kept refrigerated; others—such as injectable oxytetracycline—should be kept out of direct sunlight.
 For medications that need to be cold, keep your refrigerator in working order.
 This includes being aware of freeze spots that sometimes appear the back, where items might get frosty; inadvertent freezing can degrade medications, yielding them ineffective over time.

 Additionally, keep all medicine-related paraphernalia in the same place.
 Syringes, sterile needles, balling guns, latex gloves and whatever else you need on hand should be kept in a clean container near the medication for quick and easy accessibility.

 Each medication has a label that states what it is, the amount of active ingredient and dose.
-If medications came from your vet, chances are the clinic put another label on it with your name, your animal’s name and dosing instructions.
+If livestock medications came from your vet, chances are the clinic put another label on it with your name, your animal’s name and dosing instructions.
 Keep all labels on your meds for identification purposes, and make sure they remain legible.
 If you can’t read what something is or its dosing instructions, never administer it.
 Call your veterinarian for clarification.

-Some medications given to food-producing species have a withdrawal time.
+Some livestock medications given to food-producing species have a withdrawal time.
 This is the time that must pass between when the medication is given and when the animal can be slaughtered for food or when her milk can enter the tank for consumption.

 In essence, the withdrawal time is the time an animal must be “withdrawn” from the food chain.
 If you use your animals for food, it’s imperative that you know of any withdrawal times in medication you administer.
 All medications with withdrawal times should have the times clearly marked on their container.